home-assistant/home-assistant.io/source/_integrations/mqtt.markdown

 - Don't forget to publish configuration messages with 'retain' set to true.
 - If publishing the configuration payload via the Home Assistant MQTT integration (Settings > Devices and Services > core-mosquitto > Configure), be sure to tick 'Allow template'.

-#### Using a script to create a device with multiple sensor entities (rtl_433 and door/window sensors)
+#### Using a script to create a device with multiple sensor entities (door/window sensors)

 With a [`script`](/integrations/script/) the user can automate sending multiple configuration messages to create a device with multiple entities.

 In the following example, a device will be created to represent the state of a Honeywell Security Model 5816 Door and window Contact Sensor.
 A separate application called RTL_433 has been configured to receive 345MHz RF transmissions from the physical device, decode, and transmit an MQTT message with state payload.

-The following command will run rtl_433 and publish mqtt payload messages:
+The following command will run rtl_433 and publish MQTT messages:
 `rtl_433 -f 345M -F "mqtt://MY_HA_SERVER_IP:1883,user=MY_MQTT_USER,pass=MY_MQTT_PASSWORD,events=rtl_433[/model][/id]"`

 The state topic for sensor 181554 would be: `rtl_433/Honeywell-Security/181554`